AndoneSabin99/Parallel-MST/README.md

 1) one for the source code <br />
 2) one for the dataset, which contains some .txt files with input graphs <br />

-Inside the src folder, it is possible to find the source files of the program, together with the libraries and also one example of output of an instance of execution.
+In this repository it is possible to find the source files of the program, together with the libraries and also one example of output of an instance of execution.

 ## Commands to compile